We eat and say a prayer for food but do we pray about how we eat and move?

 You are probably here because your area of testing is health and fitness related.
-For others, it’s shopping, relationships or in the case of this “perfect” gym goer– depression.
+For others, it’s shopping, relationships, or in the case of this “perfect” gym-goer–it’s depression.

 If you want freedom, pray like it!
 It is so easy to feel like we are “praying” about something when really we only mention it in passing.

 Set aside 5 minutes, every day, to pray specifically for revelation and freedom in this area.
+Say a prayer for weight loss.
 Anticipate potential trouble and ask God to help you walk in self-control.